kasim95/Web_Backend_Project_2/README.md

 ### Note
-Here we have used a scrapper to get the following values from Reddit, which is further divided into two seperate json file called posts.json and votes.json.
+Here we have used Reddit API to retrieve posts from Reddit.
+The uuid used is generated using Python uuid module and then converted to base36 encoding similar to how Reddit generates id.
+All other attributes are retrieved from the API itself.

-Keys for post database in DynamoDB
+Attributes for post database in DynamoDB
 ```
 uuid (unique ID) | username | title | url | description | published (timestamp) sort_key | community_name
 ```
-Keys for vote database in Redis
+Attributes for vote database in Redis
 ```
 uuid (unique ID) | score (upvote-downvote) sort_key | community_name | published (timestamp) sort_key
 ```